viet34tqc/notebook/interview.md

 By a process called reconciliation

 All React does is create a tree of elements (React elements are object that is the result of calling `React.createElement`).
-This tree of elements is called `Virtual DOM` and is kept in the memory.
+This technique is commonly known as "Virtual DOM".
+However, it's more accurate to think of it as a tree

 When React needs to update the UI (after state changes or a re-render):